[Jump to code hierarchy]

 Cousins

-• Quantum repetition code— The Kitaev chain code can be thought of as the Majorana stabilizer analogue of the quantum repetition code [2].
+• Quantum repetition code— The Kitaev chain code can be thought of as the Majorana stabilizer analogue of the quantum repetition code [2] and is related to that code via the Jordan-Wigner transformation [9].

 • 3D fermionic surface code— The 3D fermionic surface code is the result of applying the 3D bosonization mapping to a trivial fermionic theory [10].
 Twist defects in the 3D fermionic surface code take the form of Kitaev chains after the mapping [10,11].